arne-munch-ellingsen/Intent-Lifecycle-Managent/src/CreateIntent/README.md

 # Create intents
 The python program *create_intent_tm921.py* is a very simple python program that uses the TM Forum API to create (send) an intent (description) to an intent handler.
 How intents are to be formed is up to us to decide (for the 5G4DATA use-case) and the description in the rest of this README file discusses some options.

+> **⚠️ NOTE:**
+>It seems to be obvious that the detailed resource level intents (as in the examples below) will be created by *inSwitch* (i.e. *inSwitch* will be the owner of these intents).
+What *inChat* should create is a bit more unclear to us (TEL).
+We do believe that *inChat* could send TM Forum formated business level intents to *inSwitch*, but exactly how such an intend should be formed is still TBD.
+In its simplest form it could contain one single Expectation with a textual **dct:description** (in json format?) containing the parameters needed to fill into the templates below.

 # Templates for creating TM Forum formatted intents for the 5G4DATA use-case
 In the INTEND project's 5G4DATA use-case, all intents (exept the initial natural languague version based on a dialogue with the user/customer) shall be formatted using the TM Forum Intent ontology v.3.6.0 or later versions.